Landscape, Southern France

 Douglas Kerr MacDiarmid was born at Taihape in the centre of the North Island on 14 November 1922, the younger son of Mary MacDiarmid (née Tolme) and Dr Gordon MacDiarmid.
 He drew and painted from a young age, being enthralled by the beauty of the human form and of the land, and passionate about ancient world.

 As a boy, he attended Taihape School and Huntley Preparatory School, before boarding at Timaru Boys High School.
-He graduated from university in Christchurch during World War II with an arts degree in Music, English Literature, Languages and Philosophy, studying around home military service.
+He graduated from Canterbury University College during the Second World War with an arts degree in Music, English Literature, Languages and Philosophy, studying around home military service.
 He ‘came alive’ there in an older circle of creative thinkers, his self-taught appetite for painting fired by mentors Evelyn Page, Rita Angus, Theo Schoon, and Leo Bensemann, and his view of the world increasingly shaped by exiled Jewish intellectuals from war-torn Europe.

 Unsure whether he wanted to be a painter, writer, concert pianist, or perhaps all three, Douglas was certain only of the need to get away.
 Once the sea lanes reopened in 1946, he left New Zealand to ‘devour the world’, paying serious attention to master artists he admired: Giotto, El Greco, Henri Matisse, Vincent van Gogh.
-He returned to Aotearoa for a year in 1949–50 before settling permanently in France to dedicate his life to paint.
+He returned to Aotearoa between 1949 and 1950 before settling permanently in France to dedicate his life to paint.
 He would return sporadically.